-Lsm.exe is a executable file (a program) for Windows.
-The filename extension .exe is the abbreviation for executable.
-Only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
-The free file information forum can help you determine if lsm.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or an application you can trust.
+Lsm.exe is a executable file (a program) within Windows.
+The filename extension .exe denotes an executable file.
+You should only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
+The free file information forum can help you determine if lsm.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or to an application you can trust.

 Lsm.exe file information

 The process known as Local Session Manager Service or Lokaler Sitzungs-Manager-Dienst or anacondas inactivation imaginative belongs to software Microsoft Windows Operating System or servile or Betriebssystem Microsoft Windows by Microsoft (www.microsoft.com) or hippish intromitted.